riptideiv/bom-to-cart/README.md

 > Chrome Extension — Parse any BOM, search real-time prices on Octopart, and find the cheapest purchasing plan.
 AI agent handles the thinking; the extension handles the clicking.

+## Disclaimer

+This project is an independent browser automation tool for personal use and educational purposes.

+Users are responsible for complying with the Terms of Service of any websites they interact with.
+This project does not bypass CAPTCHAs, authentication systems, or anti-bot protections.

 ## What It Does

 1. **Parse** — Paste your BOM in any format (markdown table, CSV, plain text).
 An AI agent extracts parts, quantities, and specs into a standardized table.